Global Technical Strategy for Malaria 2016-2025

 The Global Technical Strategy is being developed through an inclusive, country-driven approach.
 Based on a foundation of existing strategies, it will include input from consultations with WHO Regions, international experts and country programmes.
-A series of regional consultations will be held between March and May 2014 and coincide with a public web consultation is scheduled to begin in May.
+A series of regional consultations will be held between March and June 2014 and a public web consultation is scheduled to begin in May.

 Purpose of the Global Technical Strategy

-The Strategy will help Member States address serious threats to progress in the next ten years, including artemisinin resistance, anopheline insecticide resistance, weak health systems and inadequate human resources.
+The Strategy will help Member States address serious threats to progress, including artemisinin resistance, insecticide resistance, weak health systems and inadequate human resources.
 It will also help them embrace future innovations and adapt to the emergence of new tools.

 Measures to sustain and accelerate progress, such as enhancing surveillance and using data for decision-making, will be emphasized, as will be the importance of developing and incorporating new interventions and strategies based on emerging evidence and country needs.